top of page

 “Not really.”
 She was a terrible liar.
 “Do you have plans for Christmas?”

-“Izzy, when I take you home I’m --” I wish she wouldn’t look at me like that, “moving out.
+“Izzy, when I take you home --” I wish she wouldn’t look at me like that.
+I wish this medicine made me more poetic than less.
+“I’m Moving out.
 Moving on.
 I don’t plan to go back to the 21st after I take you home.”
 My memory was patchy at times but I had rehearsed saying this to her.
 I remembered sitting on my ship and rehearsing the goodbye line about drifting apart and how I couldn’t hang around her forever.
 I know I’d said this.

+“You’re never coming home again?”
 She looked so young.
 I was supposed to be young like that.
-She was supposed to deliver that line as one sixteen year old to another about running away.
-But I was no longer that young.
+I was no longer that young.
 I was old.
 Too old.

 “I can’t keep going back.
 I have to move on.
 I’m not doing well.”
 Mo said so.
 Zheng said so.
 Hell, even Izzy herself had said so.
+I took another sip of medicine as extra added punctuation to that statement.

 I’m trying.